kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="target-group-prefix">`alb.ingress.kubernetes.io/target-group-prefix`</a> specifies the name prefix given to Target Groups.
 The prefix is truncated to 22 characters.

     !!!example
-        - set the target group prefix to "my-service-", the full name will look like "my-service-8f5fe20735"
+        - set the target group prefix to "my-service", the full name will look like "my-service-8f5fe20735"
             ```
-            alb.ingress.kubernetes.io/target-group-prefix: my-service-
+            alb.ingress.kubernetes.io/target-group-prefix: my-service
             ```

 ## Resource Tags